repalash/fexpr.js/Readme.md

 fexpr.js [![NPM Package](https://img.shields.io/npm/v/fexpr.js.svg)](https://www.npmjs.com/package/threepipe) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](./LICENSE)
 ===============================================================================

-**fexpr** is a filter query language parser that generates easy to work with AST structure so that you can create safely SQL, Elasticsearch, etc. queries from user input.
+**fexpr** is a filter query language parser that generates easy to work with AST structure so that you can safely create SQL, Elasticsearch, etc. queries from user input. **fexpr.js** is a typescript/javascript port of [fexpr](https://github.com/ganigeorgiev/fexpr).

 Or in other words, transform the string `"id > 1"` into the struct `[{&& {{identifier id} > {number 1}}}]`.